-While those with green thumbs tend to use whatever coffee grounds they have available, one popular beverage chain is working to offer gardeners a specific solution that can reduce waste and aid plant growth.
-Keep reading to learn more about how Starbucks may be as good for your garden as it is for you!
+While those with green thumbs use whatever coffee grounds they have available, one popular beverage chain is working to offer gardeners a specific solution that can reduce waste and aid plant growth.
+So, if you’re interested in participating in this free program, keep reading to learn more about how Starbucks may be as good for your garden as it is for you!

-Before we dive into how you can find some coffee grounds for your garden and reduce waste, let’s first cover some of the many benefits coffee grounds can bestow upon your gardens.
+Before we dive into how you can find some coffee grounds for your garden and reduce waste, let’s first cover some of the many benefits coffee grounds can bestow upon your plants.

 Some gardeners have found that coffee grounds make a fantastic alternative fertilizer.
 Coffee grounds are packed with plenty of micronutrients that can refresh and rejuvenate your soil.
 These grounds act as a slow-release fertilizer that enriches your plants and even aid in their growth.
 While studies are limited, anecdotal evidence from many gardeners suggests there’s something good here.
 If you have plants that thrive off of elements like phosphorus, magnesium, or nitrogen, sprinkling a thin layer of coffee grounds over the top will give them some of the crucial nutrients they need to thrive.